|

 On the

-calculator, we will interpret a summation as follows:
+calculator, a summation can be interpreted as follows:

 |